cicichang11/WiseChoice-Electronics-Website/README.md

 # WiseChoice-Electronics-Website
 This is an electronics e-commerce website built for the company WiseChoice Electronics.
 It allows users to view and search products, and admins to manage the product catalog.
+Please visit the website at https://cicichang11.github.io/WiseChoice-Electronics-Website/project_description.html

 ## Website Pages
 - Homepage (index.php) - Provides overview of site and some sample products.